techidaily/site-youtube-tips/source/_posts/ed-in-2024-unlock-professional-video-quality-with-top-youtube-to-webm-tools.md

 ![Convert YouTube video to WebM format with YTOFFLINE Free Converter](https://images.wondershare.com/filmora/article-images/convert-youtube-to-webm-with-free-converter.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jvwX82j3ci0?si=gAWoovjXgs3m1d7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In case you are looking for a quick and easy way to download YouTube videos and save them in WebM file format, YTOFFLINE is one of the best options you have.
 You just have to paste the link into the search bar and click on the GO button and the platform will offer you the options to download the YouTube video as an audio file or as a video file.
 Click on the Video tab and then click on the Download button next to one of the available WebM options.
 A new tab will load where you can specify the destination on your hard drive where the video file is going to be saved.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 4\.
 [Easy HTML5 Video](https://easyhtml5video.com/)